 If the transcripts are not written in English, they must be first translated before being submitted.
 CGFNS does offer translation services for an additional fee if the school does not provide this service.

 Once the evaluation is complete, an Authorization Test for the CGFNS Qualifying Exam will be given.
 The exam is given four times a year in 40 locations across the world.
 A CGFNS Certificate will be issued upon passing the exam.

-5. Visa Screen and RN License Application The two final steps are to undergo a visa screening, and to apply for an RN license in the nurse’s respective state of intended employment.
+5. Visa Screen and RN License Application The two final steps are to undergo a scale up visa screening, and to apply for an RN license in the nurse’s respective state of intended employment.
 The CGFNS will complete the visa screening and walk prospective nurses through this process.